swacisko/ALGA/README.md

 # ALGA
 This repository contains code of ALGA - a _de novo_ genome assembler.

+---

 # Description:
-ALGA is a _de novo_ genome assembler based on the _overlap-layout-consensus_ strategy and works in the typical phases: data preprocessing, graph construction, graph simplification and graph traversal.
-ALGA works on short-read input, preferable paired-end library.
+ALGA (ALgorithm for Genome Assembly) is a genome-scale de novo sequence assembler based on the overlap graph approach.
+The method accepts at the input reads from the next generation DNA sequencing, paired or not.
+It can be used without setting any parameter by a user, parameters are adjusted internally by ALGA on the basis of input data.
+Only one optional parameter is left, the maximum allowed error rate in overlaps of reads, with its default (and suggested) value 0. <br>

 Please make sure that the reads you provide as an input have a very good quality (we advise to correct raw reads using [_Musket_](http://musket.sourceforge.net/homepage.htm)).

+---

 # Requirements:
-CMake VERSION 2.8.7 or higher
+CMake VERSION 2.8.7 or higher<br>
 c++ 17 or higher

+---

 # Installation:
 Use cmake to obtain a binary file, e.g. in linux in the main directory you can use the following commands: